HimanshuGautam054/Zomato-Data-Analysis/README.md

 Matplotlib & Seaborn: For creating visually appealing and insightful data visualizations.

-Key Highlights of the Project:
+**Key Highlights of the Project**:

 Data Cleaning and Preparation: Cleaned the raw data by handling missing values, correcting data types, and removing duplicates to ensure accurate analysis.

 Exploratory Data Analysis (EDA): Used Pandas and NumPy to explore the dataset, identify trends, and summarize key metrics such as average ratings, cost for two, and the distribution of restaurant types.

+I recently had the opportunity to dive deep into some advanced Python questions, and I wanted to share my visualization with my network: